LarsenDX/homebridge-mhacwifi1-v2/README.md

 }]

 Note: It's recommended to name the device *Aircon* to allow Siri to better distinguish between the AC and a thermostat (e.g. heater) assigned to the same room.

+Note: vaneposition denotes the default position when SwingMode is disabled.

+Note: The LAN API does not have a humidity data point.
+We hardcode it 50% to meet the requirements of the HomeKit  Humidifier Dehumidifier  service.